RobertStewart/log4mongo-java/README.txt

 Description
 -----------
-This library provides a Log4J Appender [1] that writes log events to the MongoDB document oriented database [2].
+This library provides Log4J Appenders [1] that write log events to the MongoDB document oriented database [2].

+MongoDbAppender - Stores a BSONified version of the Log4J LoggingEvent MongoDbPatternLayoutAppender - Uses standard Log4J pattern layout, parser
+    and converter classes to store a log message as a custom-formatted document

 Author